-You've probably notice this daylily which can be found just about everywhere especially in commercial areas and homes with formal designs.
-It's a landscapers go-to plant, a daylily called Stella De Oro.
+You've probably noticed the daylily shown above which can be found just about everywhere especially in commercial areas and homes with formal designs.
+It's a landscaper's go-to plant, a daylily called Stella De Oro.
 People like it because it's very compact, growing 12 inches tall and wide, producing a ton of flowers from May through July, usually in a lemon yellow or one more golden.

 The hybrids that you buy in nurseries are not invasive.
-They come in a wide variety of colors from near white to wine red and a number of shapes and forms.
+They come in a wide variety of colors from nearly white to wine red and a number of shapes and forms.

-Many are varied in color, with a darker middle sections.
+Many are varied in color, with a darker middle section.

 Some are bi-colored with two different colored petals.

 Some have ruffled twisted or curved edges.
 They come in singles, doubles and spider forms.